elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 \label{userfeedback}
  \end{figure}

-As can be seen, the features which were given highest importance were project-related features and IXN information-related features shown in Figrue \ref{userfeedback}.
+As can be seen, the features which were given highest importance were project-related features and IXN information-related features shown in Figure \ref{userfeedback}.
 In addition to these content-related attributes, it also became evident that the design-quality would be of utmost importance, given that the site is meant to attract prospective industry partners.

 ## Related Research

 Related research was highly important due to the red tape imposed by regulations at UCL.
-External sources were used to understand the type of audience that the website would appeal to and what level of digital ability the users typical would have.
+External sources were used to understand the type of audience that the website would appeal to and what level of digital ability the users would typically have.
 The image below outlines the outcomes of such research:

 \begin{table}[H]
       \centering